gares/iris/ProofMode.md

   elimination of an object level connective using the proof mode introduction pattern `ipat`.
-  In case all branches of `ipat` start with a `#` (which causes the hypothesis to be moved to the persistent context) or with an `%` (which causes the hypothesis to be moved to the pure Coq context), then one can use all hypotheses for proving the premises of `pm_trm`, as well as for proving the resulting goal.
+  In case all branches of `ipat` start with a `#` (which causes the hypothesis to be moved to the intuitionistic context) or with an `%` (which causes the hypothesis to be moved to the pure Coq context), then one can use all hypotheses for proving the premises of `pm_trm`, as well as for proving the resulting goal.
 Note that in this case the hypotheses still need to be